Chris Sale: Pitching style

 a sinker at 90–94 mph, and a slider at 77–84 mph.
-The slider, which carries a career whiff rate of 43%, is Sale's most common two-strike pitch to hitters from both sides of the plate.
+The slider, which carries a career whiff rate of 38%, is Sale's most common two-strike pitch to hitters from both sides of the plate.

 Sale throws with a "funky" sidearm throwing motion, a modified motion that he learned while he stayed in college after being drafted in 2007.
 He is nicknamed "The Condor" because his unorthodox delivery makes him resemble a California condor.
 His moniker was first coined on SB Nation's South Side Sox site on April 17, 2012.

 Personal life

-Sale and his wife, Brianne, have three sons.
+Sale and his wife have three sons.
 They reside in Naples, Florida.